noahheck/E_PDOStatement/README.md

 ```

 ##Installation
-Download the file...put it into a suitable location in your application directory (seriously, it's only one file; 2 if you count the license (Apache) which we all have a copy of lying around somewhere; 3 if you count this).
-### Update
-BONUS FILE NOW INCLUDED - composer.json (because, obviously, composer is a good thing to use).

-Add to your composer.json to have it loaded when you create your project:
+Preferred method: install using composer:

 ```json
 "require" : {
 	"noahheck/e_pdostatement" : "2.*"
 }
 ```

+Alternatively, you can simply download the project, put it into a suitable location in your application directory and include into your project as needed.

 ##Configuration